SAIKIRANN226/Aws-DevOps-Notes/Session-53(Kubernetes).md

 - What about configuration and secrets ?
 Where to store them ?
 - What if we have multiple hosts running with containers ?

+### What is a Kubernetes Cluster?
+A Kubernetes Cluster is just a group of computers (servers) that work together to run your applications (containers).
+These computers can be real servers or virtual machines (VMs) in the cloud.
+Kubernetes makes sure your applications are always running, healthy, and can handle more users when needed.

+### Structure of a Kubernetes Cluster ?
+- A cluster has two main parts
+- Control Plane (The brain/manager) Decides what should run where.
+Watches the system and makes sure everything is running as expected.
+Example think of it as a school principal who assigns teachers (Apps) to classrooms (Servers).
+- Worker Nodes (The workers) These are the machines that actually run your applications inside Pods.
+Example Classrooms where teaching happens.

+### What is a Pod?
+- A Pod is the smallest unit in Kubernetes.
+- A Pod is like a box that contains one or more containers (Your app + dependencies).
+- Example If your app is a website, one Pod might have:
+- A container for the frontend (React/Angular)
+- A container for the backend (Node.js/Java)

+### Example to Understand Better, Imagine you are running an online food delivery app (Like Swiggy/Zomato).
+- You need A frontend (users place orders) ; A backend (handles orders, payments) ; A database (stores user data, orders)
+- Without Kubernetes: You would manually run these apps on servers, restart them if they fail, and scale them when more users join.
+Hard work!
+- With Kubernetes, You tell Kubernetes that
+- "I want 3 copies of frontend, 2 copies of backend, and 1 database."
+- Kubernetes decides where to run them (on worker nodes).
+- If one server goes down, Kubernetes automatically moves those apps to another server.
+- If more users join, Kubernetes can automatically add more Pods (scaling).

+### Real-World Analogy
+Think of Kubernetes as
+- Control Plane = The Manager in a restaurant (knows what needs to be cooked, assigns chefs).
+- Worker Nodes = The Chefs (do the actual cooking).
+- Pods = Kitchen stations (where cooking actually happens).
+- Containers = The dishes (food items).
+So, the manager doesn’t cook.
+He just tells chefs what to cook and makes sure everything is running smoothly.

+### In short
+- A Kubernetes Cluster = a team of servers (nodes)
+- Control Plane = boss who manages things
+- Worker Nodes = staff that do the work (run apps)
+- Pods = little boxes where your apps live

 ### What is Orchestrator ?
 - Kubernetes is the popular container orchestrator tool.
 - Docker is used for building the images, it can also run containers but not scalable also have above disadvantages.